 The 30 days temporary impounded car insurance will only give you the opportunity to beat the 14-day window to get your car back.
 Once you get this insurance, present the certificate or cover note to the police station along with other required documents (Full driver’s licence, Proof of ownership and MOT).
 Your car should then be released right away.

-Driving a vehicle without a valid driver’s licence is a serious offence and may land you in huge trouble especially if you get into an accident.
-If your car is impounded for not having a driver’s licence, IN THEORY you can still get it back by using a third-party driver.
+IN THEORY you can still get it back by using a third-party driver to actually drive it out of the pound.
 Your family member, friend or someone else can reclaim the vehicle or personal things from the car on your behalf under these conditions;

 Should the third party wish to drive the vehicle from the pound, then they must also provide a valid driving licence and certificate of insurance.
-Do bear in mind though that most insurance policies SPECIFICALLY DO NOT COVER impounded cars, and specialist short-term policies that do cover them can rarely, if ever, be taken out by anyone other than a registered keeper.
+Do bear in mind though that most insurance policies that cover cars not belonging to the policyholder SPECIFICALLY DO NOT COVER impounded cars under this clause, and specialist short-term policies that do cover them can rarely, if ever, be taken out by anyone other than a registered keeper.
 Some very specialised policies may include it but these are very rare.